shortpatti/aboutme/_posts/2020-01-04-four-qualities-every-good-explainer-video-needs.md

 You can record anything and everything on your screen, but it can end up as a not-so-great viewing experience.
 We get that not everyone uses the same  recording software, but here are a few things to ensure consistency for the best recording quality and viewing experience:

-- **Set up your desktop recording area and your recording software.** Do not record "full screen" because it can record at a "no-so-great" aspect ratio.
+- **Set up your desktop recording area and your recording software.** Do not record "full screen" because it can record at a "not-so-great" aspect ratio.
 Recording at 1280x720 may seem small, but it's considered HD, plus it's the recommended size for YouTube videos.

   ![16:9 ratio](https://www.pscmdesigns.com/images/16-9-ratio.png)